 Debi lives in San Diego, CA and has one grown daughter.

-Mitch is our newest director.
-He and his wife Kris have actively supported the school since their visit in 2012.
+Mitch and his wife Kris have actively supported the school since their visit in 2012.

 Mitch retired from business in 2007 to write books and has since published five.
 He started his career in advertising at Chicago-based Foote Cone & Belding, which he ultimately ran for 8 years, before moving into the parent holding company as one of two operating presidents.
 He moved to the corporate side for the final chapter of his business career as chief marketing and strategic officer for the holding company, ServiceMaster.
 Along the way, he has served on numerous non-profit, industry association, and for-profit boards.